A Mean Field Games Model for Cryptocurrency Mining: Model and methodology

 Henceforth, let $\eqmeanhashr$ denote an equilibrium mean hash rate, and denote

-We will assume that $\eqmeanhashr_t \neq 0$ for all $t$ for the following reason.
-If $\eqmeanhashr_t = 0$, then each miner has an admissible control that dominates the choice of not mining, provided some non-zero control is admissible.
-Hence, unless the mass of miners with non-zero admissible controls is zero, some mining will always occur.
+We assume that $\eqmeanhashr_t \neq 0$ for all $t$ for the following reason.
+If $\eqmeanhashr_t = 0$, then each miner has an admissible control that dominates the choice of not mining.\footnote{ This holds for any cost $c$, as for any small $\varepsilon >0$, a miner can hash at rate $\alpha = \varepsilon$ and, on average, receive $r\K - c\varepsilon$ as net rewards.
+As $\varepsilon$ is arbitrarily small, this is clearly positive with arbitrarily small risk.} Hence, unless the mass of miners with non-zero admissible controls is zero, some mining will always occur.

 We assume the initial density $m_{0}(x)$ is continuously differentiable and satisfies